mjhea0/jquery-madlibs/readme.md

 Go back and look at "index.html" in your text editor.
 You're looking at HTML.
 Put simply, HTML is the language used for creating websites, displayable in a web browser.
 Now open the "main.css" file.
 While HTML provides the structure, CSS makes webpages look pretty.
 Together, they are the fundamental building blocks for web pages.

-Did you notice that one of my CSS files and two of my scripts are imported from an external URL?
+> Did you notice that one of my CSS files and two of my scripts are imported from an external URL?
 These come from a Content Delivery Network (CDN).
 There are benefits for doing this.
 See if you can figure them out.
 Use Google.

-Also, to ensure that JavaScript is working, open your console.
-You should see the text "whee!". `console.log` is a debugging tool that allows you to post a message to the browser's JavaScript console - e.g. Firebug or Developer Tools (Chrome / Safari).
+In the JS file there is a `console.log`.
+This is a debugging tool that allows you to post a message to the browser's JavaScript console - e.g. Firebug (Firefox) or Developer Tools (Chrome / Safari).
 If you've never used this before, Google "accessing the js console in Chrome" to learn how to pull up the JavaScript console.

+Open your console.
+You should see the text "whee!".

-Oh - and JavaScript is used to make webpages interactive.
-JavaScript works in conjunction with HTML and CSS.
+Oh - and JavaScript is used in conjunction with HTML and CSS to make webpages interactive.

 ## Step 2: Add a Form